Skip to content

 If you need to reassign test cases to a different user, you no longer have to update each test case separately.
 Instead, follow these easy steps:

-1. Click “Runs” button at the sidebar
+1. Click ‘Runs’ button on the sidebar

-2. Open the test run
+2. Open the test run you’re working on

-3. Click “Continue” button
+3. Click ‘Continue’ button

 reassign test cases

-1. Click Multi-Select
+1. Click ‘Multi-Select’ button

 2. Select the specific tests you would like to reassign

-3. Click the “Assign to” button at the bottom
+3. Click the ‘Assign to’ button at the bottom

 4. Select a user you would like to reassign

-5. Click “OK” in the “Are you sure you want to assign (username) to all selected tests?” pop-up window
+5. Click ‘OK’ in the ‘Are you sure you want to assign (username) to all selected tests?’ pop-up window

 This feature significantly reduces manual effort and speeds up the reassignment process during test run.